MTC-ETH/labels-collection-tool/README.md

 This is a fullstack tool to manually pair unlabelled data with labels.

 This tool was created by the [ETH Media Technology Center (MTC)](https://mtc.ethz.ch/) in the scope of the project Emotion and Stance detection for German text.
+Main contributors are [Luca Campanella](https://github.com/lucacampanella) (luca.campanella1 +at+ gmail.com), under the supervision of Severin Klingler.
+This project is supported by Ringier, TX Group, NZZ, SRG, VSM, viscom, and the ETH Zurich Foundation.

 The goal of the tool is to create an easy-to-deploy platform to allow students or workers to label a dataset.
 For the aforementioned project we needed to pair each